MinaroShikuchi/lixy/README.md

 ## Future Feature

-- Deployment
-    - get deployment => ok
-    - create deployment => ok
-    - update deployment =>
-    - delete deployment =>
+- [ ] Clean commands controller, command structure + command options interfaces
-    - retrieve deployment from controller and parse it to execute the tasks =>
+- [ ] Retrieve deployment from controller and parse it to execute the tasks
-- lixies should have a client that set their token in headers
+- [ ] Lixies should have a client that set their token in headers
-- lixies should have a verbose mode where they are logging the incoming request and the scheduling of their tasks
+- [ ] Clean logs, debug mode
-- lixies should have a task list to execute so they can do it one by one docker compose pull  => ok docker compose up -d => ok
+- [ ] Lixies should have a task list to execute docker command. docker compose pull  => ok docker compose up -d => ok

-- implement a key value / sqlite to store the version of the container in a deployment

 - lixies cli should connect through the socket to lixies agent to get the agent info
-- same type for input / ouput in the socket
-    - lixies // icon validared
-    - lixy // icon cross

 ## Architecture